yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

 5. Set the following configuration on the Basics tab:

-    -   Subscription: **If you have multiple subscriptions choose the subscription to execute your labs in.**
+    -   Subscription: **If you have multiple subscriptions choose the subscription to execute your labs in**.
     -   Resource Group (create new): **OPSLABRG**
     -   Virutal machine name: **LABVM**
-    -   Location: **Choose the closest Azure region to you.**
+    -   Location: **Choose the closest Azure region to you**.
     -   Size: **DS1\_V2 Standard**
     -   User name: **demouser**
     -   Password: **demo\@pass123**